Table of contents

 - Be clear and specific

-- Ensure that you highlight what they did well/their strengths
+- Highlight what they did well/their strengths

 4 steps for empowering employees in the workplace

 There are tremendous benefits to empowering employees but ingraining it in a company’s culture takes a considerable level of focus.
-Start implementing best practices throughout your organization by following these four steps.
+Start implementing best practices throughout your organization by following these four steps:

 1. Show employees their feedback matters

 Encouraging employees to frequently provide honest feedback and actively changing your organization to fit their needs gives them a real voice in how the organization functions.
 According to Achievers’ Engagement and Retention Report, 90% of workers said that they are more likely to stay at a company that takes and acts on feedback.
-HR and engagement leaders agree ー 64% say an always-on feedback tool is essential to an engagement listening program.
-However, only 20% use such a tool.

 2. Recognize to empower